TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 West Virginia Stats and Trends

-- West Virginia has played six games, with three wins against the spread.
+- West Virginia has three wins against the spread in six games this year.

 - The Mountaineers have been underdogs by 4.5 points or more once this year and covered the spread.

-- West Virginia's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- West Virginia's games this season have eclipsed the over/under two times in six opportunities (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.